 Into’s work is bold, ambitious and purposeful.
 As a publisher, we emphasize open communities and always aspire to learn new ways of working in the literary field.
 Into changes the world.

 Foreign authors translated and published by Into are numerous.
-They include for example Naomi Klein, Thomas Piketty, Luke Harding, along with Arne Dahl, Kyung-sook Shin, Andy Weir, Denise Rudberg, Paul Verhoeven, and Luiz Ruffato.
+They include for example Naomi Klein, Thomas Piketty, Luke Harding, along with Arne Dahl, Kyung-sook Shin, Andy Weir, Denise Rudberg, and Luiz Ruffato.

-Esa Koivuranta, Kati Pehkonen, Tuija Sorjanen and Annina Vainio’s Marimekko – Suuria kuvioita (“Marimekko – Great patterns”) was nominated for the Tieto-Finlandia award in 2015.
+Esa Koivuranta, Kati Pehkonen, Tuija Sorjanen and Annina Vainio’s Marimekko – Suuria kuvioita (“Marimekko – Great patterns”) was nominated for the Finlandia Prize in 2015.
 Laura Gustafsson’s Huorasatu (“Whore Tale”) was nominated for the Finlandia and the Helsingin Sanomat Literary Prize in 2011.